Our City Walk: German History in Nadodrze – A Self-Guided Walking Tour

 Unfortunately the bottom text is hard to read again and at this point, we will leave it up to you to interpret it 😉

-One of our readers sent some pictures and was able to read the sign above „GemĂŒse“ which is „Heilwasser“ (literally healing water) but not visible in this picture.
+One of our readers sent some pictures and was able to read the sign above „Gemüse“ which is „Heilwasser“ (literally healing water) but not visible in this picture.
 Another reason to check it out for yourself 🙂

 In 2022, unfortunately some parts got sprayed over, so it got a bit harder to read.
+Same in late 2024.

 All traces from the German enemy had to be removed or at least to be made unrecognizable.
 Here the sign “Elisenhof 1913” was destroyed.